elatomo/spacemacs-layer-janet/README.md

 - On-the-fly linting using [flycheck-janet](https://github.com/sogaiu/flycheck-janet)

+## Dependencies

+- Emacs 29.1 or newer (for built-in tree-sitter support)
+- Janet installed and available on your PATH

 ## Installation

 Clone this repository into your local layers directory or into your `.emacs.d/private` directory: